spack/spack-monitor/README.md

 ## License

- * Free software: Apache License
+ * Free software: Apache License 2.0 or MIT.
+See the [.github](.github) folder for LICENSE and copyright notice, and [AUTHORS](AUTHORS) for a list of contributions and maintainers